ImageMagick/Usage-Markdown/morphology/index.md

 ![==&gt;](../img_www/right.gif) [![\[IM Output\]](man_junctions.gif)](man_junctions.gif)
 ![==&gt;](../img_www/right.gif) [![\[IM Output\]](man_junctions_marked.gif)](man_junctions_marked.gif)

-If you did try try this kernel directly with a traditional 4-connected skeleton, you will get multiple matches for some of the '`T`' junctions, making the count very inaccurate.
+If you did try this kernel directly with a traditional 4-connected skeleton, you will get multiple matches for some of the '`T`' junctions, making the count very inaccurate.

 The result as you can see are 12 line junctions, which for this specific shape is correct.

 However for some junctions the '`LineJunctions`' kernel is inaccurate.
 For example a 4-line diagonal '`X`' junction will only produce 1 match, while a orthogonal '`+`' junction, will produce 4 matches.
 Both of these special junctions should produce 2 matches, to keep the line junction count correct.

 As such to get an accurate count you will need to add 1 more value for every '`X`' junction, and subtract 2 counts for every '`+`' junction.

 For a skeleton that has no loops the number of junctions should be 2 less than the number of line ends.
 However if the number of line ends equals the number of line junctions it means you have one or more loops in the skeleton.

-Now this skeleton has 12 line ends and 12 junctions. so it contains at least one continuous loop of pixels somewhere in the image.
+Now this skeleton has 12 line ends and 12 junctions.
+So it contains at least one continuous loop of pixels somewhere in the image.

 *FUTURE: Number of Loops*